dagrv/Kenton/kenton/tasks.md

 # Left To do

 _28 Sept 2021_

+- [] Switch to Sanctum Guard => More research needed

+Done:
 - [x] Delete all images when deleting an office
-- [] Default disk should store public images, make switching process easier (in the future)
+- [x] Default disk should store public images, make switching process easier (in the future)
-- [] Switch to Sanctum Guard
-- [] Use keyed implicit binding
+- [x] Use keyed implicit binding

-Done:

 -----------------------------------------------------------------------------------------
 _23 Sept 2021_